MicrosoftDocs/visualstudio-docs/docs/test/using-microsoft-visualstudio-testtools-unittesting-members-in-unit-tests.md

 It's possible to control the inheritance behavior: only for current class using `InheritanceBehavior.None` or for all derived classes using `InheritanceBehavior.BeforeEachDerivedClass`.

-It's also possible to configure whether the class cleanup should be run at the end of the class or at the end of the assembly (No longer supported starting from MSTest v4 as EndOfClass is the default and only <xref:Microsoft.VisualStudio.TestTools.UnitTesting.ClassCleanupAttribute> behavior).
+It's also possible to configure whether the class cleanup should be run at the end of the class or at the end of the assembly (No longer supported starting from MSTest v4 as EndOfClass is the default and only [class cleanup](Microsoft.VisualStudio.TestTools.UnitTesting.ClassCleanupAttribute) behavior).

 The methods marked with these attributes should be defined as `static void` or `static Task`, in a `TestClass`, and appear only once.
 The initialize part requires one argument of type [TestContext](xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestContext) and the cleanup no argument.